AWegnerGitHub/awegnergithub.github.io-content/2023_06_13_stackexchange_strike_update2.md

 > I have confirmation via email from Prashanth that this is, indeed, **the new official policy**.
 I'm glad to see it.
 Creative Commons is part of our contract with the community, and it should never be broken -- however, CC does need to address the AI issue in an updated license, in my personal opinion. [...] - [Jeff Atwood][4]

+I am happy with this concession and confirmation of the concession from our representatives, Stack Exchange and a Co-founder.

-A couple things about this.
-It is incredibly telling that a Co-Founder had to step in to resolve this bullet.
-That speaks volumes for his commitment to these data dumps and I appreciate making his voice heard on this.
-Secondly, it is incredible how _fast_ Stack Exchange did a 180 on this.
-Lastly, it's telling that once again it's Philippe making statements that are lies.
+However, it's telling that once again it's Philippe making statements that are lies.

 He's done it with posts to the press that I mentioned yesterday (moderators are depending on GPT detectors!).
 He's done it with the internal emails to his own coworkers.
 He's doing it again here.